jmarra13/rcsp/README.md

   "CN=User Name,OU=Employee,O=Harte & Lyne Limited,L=Hamilton,ST=Ontario,C=CA,DC=hamilton,DC=harte-lyne,DC=ca"
 ```

-After each certificate issuing session the CRL and public website
+In these cases distributing the resulting private key:

+`csp/CA_HLL_ISSUER_2016/private/keys/HH.pem`

+and certificate:

+`csp/CA_HLL_ISSUER_2016/certs/HH.pem`

-of the issuing CA should be updated.
-These should be updated every
+is the responsibility of the CA operator.
+Generally private keys should
+be encrypted when created and the two elements should be packaged together
+for transmission to the end user.
+Server keys typically are
+not encrypted and so these must be moved to their hosts via some
+secure method.
+Implicit with unencrypted server keys is that the hosts
+they are installed on must be physically secure from unauthorised access.

+After each CA management session the operator must regenerate
+the Certificate Revocation List (CRL) and rebuild the public website.
-thirty (30) days in any case.
-Note that the directory for outputting
+Both of these should be updated every thirty (30) days in any case.

-the html files can be any convenient location.
-When the output
+The directory for outputting the html files can be any directory or
+device accessible from the host.
+When no output location is specified
-location is not specified on the command line `csp` defaults to
+on the command line `csp` defaults to `/mnt/floppy`.
+This usually fails.
-`/mnt/floppy`.

 ```
 for CSPCA in CA_HLL_ROOT_2016 CA_HLL_ISSUER_2016; \